 The results of the COVID-19 pandemic will be felt for years.
 Experts say kids, who may not be able to articulate their feelings and thoughts well, often exhibit feelings through behavioral issues adults need to pay attention to.

 This boy is not an isolated case.
 Kids’ mental health issues have been on the rise since the pandemic began.
-Remember when, before the pandemic locked down the world, behavioral issues in kids were nothing surprising?
+Even before the pandemic, behavioral issues in kids have existed.
 As a children’s minister, you’ve likely dealt with all kinds of misbehaviors, curiosities, and misadventures.
-However, child development experts are raising the flag that children, who’ve collectively experienced the trauma of a nearly year-long lock down and threat of illness, may exhibiting troubling behavior issues that are the result of internalized trauma.
+However, child development experts are raising a flag for today’s children.
+Experts say these children have collectively experienced the trauma of a lockdown and threat of illness, so they may be exhibiting troubling behavior issues that are the result of internalized trauma.

 According to authors Rory Panter, Psy.D. and Rebecca Schulman, Psy.D., BCBA-D who authored “Managing Children’s Challenging Behaviors in the Midst of Coronavirus,” behavior issues among children are on the rise.
 “It is common for many children to exhibit behavior difficulties during transitions or times of stress,” note Panter and Schulman.
 “The impact that COVID-19 has had on families has resulted in likely one of the biggest transitions for children in their lifetime.
 Children may be experiencing a variety of emotions, such as fear, confusion, anger, anxiety, and boredom, which may influence the development or exacerbation of challenging behaviors.”